Disastrous day for England and Bazball as India punish dreadful mistakes

 There is so much to commend England’s style.
 It is thrilling, unpredictable and there will be more wins, high scores and daring do, but boy do they make life harder for themselves when they leave common sense back at the team hotel.

-Root plays the reverse ramp well when he is in form, badly when out of nick like he is now.
-When he was scratching around in white-ball cricket last summer and at the World Cup he tried it in vain without much success.
+Root plays the reverse ramp well when he is in form, badly when out of nick.
+When he was scratching around in white ball cricket last summer and at the World Cup he tried it in vain without much success.
+When he was flying in the early Ashes series it worked, ditto the early days of Bazball against New Zealand at Trent Bridge.

 This was its second failure in Test cricket, he was caught at slip off Neil Wagner in the first Test against New Zealand a year and a day ago.
+His overall stats are better under Bazball, he is just out of form and searching for a magic moment to bring it all back rather than returning to the methods that made him.
 Then Root looked like he does now, out of rhythm, trying to play an expansive game before he has found his feet.
 It always feels so wasteful.
 His overall stats are better under Bazball, he is just out of form and searching for a magic moment to being it all back rather than returning to the methods that made him.

 Joe Root has just got out playing this shot 😩#INDvENG pic.twitter.com/KDd18laEfd